-Material solutions for efficient high-performance combustion engines
+Material solutions for efficient high-performance combustion engines to reduce fuel consumption and emissions

 Low-friction bearings for more efficient combustion engines and industrial applications

 Climate protection-driven growth areas are not, however, limited to the electric drive sector: internal combustion engines will also continue to play a role - for example in conjunction with alternative fuels.
 As a long-standing partner of the automotive industry, Wieland is helping the industry to produce particularly efficient combustion engines that meet today's Euro 6 (in future Euro 7) emission standard.
 In addition to conventional slide bearings, the Business Unit Engineered Products offers friction-optimized coating solutions that help reduce losses, increase efficiency and lower emissions.